MangiameliFabio/MangiameliFabio/README.md

 ---

 ### Enchanted Defense
-I wanted to learn more about the internals of a game engine, and what better way to learn it than just writing your own little engine?
-I followed the [LazzyFoo SDL tutorial](https://lazyfoo.net/tutorials/SDL/index.php) to learn more about rendering in SDL and how to implement sounds.
+I wanted to learn more about the internals of a game engine and try out programming patterns, and what better way to learn it than just writing your own little engine?
+I followed the [LazzyFoo SDL2 tutorial](https://lazyfoo.net/tutorials/SDL/index.php) to learn more about rendering with SDL2 and how to implement sounds.
 With the knowledge of the Game Engine lecture from university and the book [Game Programming Patterns](https://www.amazon.de/Game-Programming-Patterns-Robert-Nystrom/dp/0990582906/ref=sr_1_4?__mk_de_DE=ÅMÅŽÕÑ&crid=3V71KG1U14PUB&keywords=Gameplay+programming+patterns&qid=1680433547&sprefix=gameplay+programming+patterns%2Caps%2C88&sr=8-4) I started coding.

 The global state of the engine is handled with a singleton.
 To update all my game objects I created an update loop in which all game objects can click in.
 For animations, I use sprite sheets.
-With the possibility of SDL2 to just render a specific part of an image I implemented a method to iterate through the different frames of the animation.
-With an animation state machine, I switch between animations.
+With the possibility of SDL2 to just render a specific part of an image I implemented a method to iterate through the different frames.
+With a state machine, I switch between animations. <br>
 For the Game, I use the command pattern in the input management to capsule input handling from the player character.
 With the observer pattern, I notify the game objects about stuff like the player dying or all inputs handled.
 To create enemies I used the prototype pattern.

 You can check out the project [here](https://github.com/MangiameliFabio/Top_Down_Shooter_in_custom_Engine).